MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_MXXLab01_Data_Model.md

 Scenario
 ========

-Bellows College is a large educational organization with facilities spread across multiple regions.
-College staff, students, and visitors need to access buildings on various campuses depending on their scheduled meetings and allocated workstations.
+Bellows College is an educational organization with multiple buildings on campus.
+Campus visitors are currently recorded in paper journals.
+The information is not captured consistently and there are no means to collect and analyze data about the visits across the entire campus.

+Campus administration would like to modernize their visitor registration system where access to the buildings is controlled by security personnel and all visits are required to be pre-registered and recorded by their hosts.

-Throughout this course you will build applications and perform automation to enable the Bellows College administration and security personnel to manage and control access to the facilities across campuses and buildings.
+Throughout this course we will build applications and perform automation to enable the Bellows College administration and security personnel to manage and control access to the buildings on campus.

-In this lab, you will set up an environment and create a solution to track your changes.
-You will also create a data model to support the following requirements:
+In this lab, we will set up an environment, create Common Data Service database, and create a solution to track our changes.
+We will also create a data model to support the following requirements:

--   R1 – Track the status of permits issued for new buildings and existing building modifications

--   R2 – Associate permits with a Build Site, which represents the building or land being modified

--   R3 – Track permit type to indicate the type of permit, any inspections, or other data that might be required on a permit

--   R4 – Track inspections completed on the permit for the entire process (i.e., from request of inspection to the pass or fail of the inspection)
+-   R1 – Track the locations (buildings) of the campus visits

--   R5 – Track the permit requestor
+-   R2 – Record basic information to identify and track the visitors

+-   R3 – Schedule, record, and manage visits

 High-level lab steps
 ======================